benbrastmckie/VSCodium/README.md

 ## [Markdown](#Table-of-Contents)

 Instead of taking notes in LaTeX, Word, or some other note-taking application, you can recover some of the elegance of LaTeX without any of the trouble by writing in Markdown.
-The syntax for Markdown is by design as simple as possible, but can still produce a good looking document which you can then convert via Pandoc into other formats.
+The syntax for Markdown is by design as simple as possible, but can still produce a good looking document (think Notion) which you can then convert via Pandoc into other formats.

 <!-- provide guide -->